robertpiosik/CodeWebChat/README.md

 **With CWC you can:**

 - Step into the new era of free AI-assisted programming:
-  - Granularly select folders and files.
+  - granularly select folders and files,
-  - Type your task and pick edit format instructions to attach (whole/truncated/diff).
+  - type your task and pick "edit format" instructions to attach (whole/truncated/diff),
-  - Initialize new chat or send an API request and automatically integrate the response with the codebase.
+  - initialize new chat or send an API request and automatically integrate suggested changes with the codebase.
 - Get accurate code completions using the selected context with SOTA reasoning models.
 - Generate meaningful commit messages by referencing the original state of the modified files.
 - Include in context any website in a markdown format.